-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 Can you cover the camel with these pieces?

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 If you split the square into these two pieces, it is possible to fit the pieces together again to make a new shape.
 How many new shapes can you make?